 The courthouse will position Johnson County's judicial needs for the next 75 years as the county expects to add 10,000 residents each year.

-Johnson County does not have its own coroner facility.
-Autopsies are currently conducted at a pay-for-use facility in Kansas City, Kansas.
-A new coroner facility in Johnson County would cost $19 million and provide:
+Johnson County does not have its own medical examiner/coroner facility.
+Autopsies are currently conducted at a pay-for-use facility in Kansas City, KS.
+A new medical examiner/coroner facility in Johnson County would cost $19 million and provide:

 - Increased capacity for conducting autopsies